zwave-js/node-zwave-js/packages/core/core.api.md

     ownNodeId: number;
 }

+// Warning: (ae-missing-release-tag) "SecurityManagers" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface SecurityManagers {
+    securityManager: SecurityManager | undefined;
+    securityManager2: SecurityManager2 | undefined;
+    securityManagerLR: SecurityManager2 | undefined;
+}

 // Warning: (ae-missing-release-tag) "SendCommandOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)